mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

     http://domain_name_or_IP

-If all went well you’ll see a defauly placeholder Lighttpd web page.
+If all went well you’ll see a default placeholder Lighttpd web page.
 But if somehow the Lighttpd service does not start, you can force it to come up by running this command:

     sudo service lighttpd start